PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 * Sofortüberweisung - Online bank transfer international
 * Transfer - Cash in advance & Invoice & Cash on Delivery
 * PayPal - Integration of your PayPal account
-* Amazon Pay - Integration of your Amazon Pay accounts (Available soon!)
+* Amazon Pay - Integration of your Amazon Pay account

 ## First steps